 - Instead of focusing on pesticides, drugs, and other chemicals, he discusses the different aspects of natural production, such as biodiversity and seasonality.

-- Instead of lending credence to the notion that “there ain’t no money in farming,” he proposes direct marketing as the path to profitability.
+- As an alternative to the notion that “there ain’t no money in farming,” he proposes direct marketing as the path to profitability.

 Again, this is not a how-to book.
 It was written to inspire small farmers to new levels of creativity and innovation.
 You may not agree with all of Salatin’s philosophies, but they will certainly get you thinking.